 You will be required to submit your biography in an extended version.
 This would be something you could put on your own web site.
 Also, send a very condensed version that could be placed on a conference hand out.
 Along with that, send a nice head shot photo.
 There will also be an application and form to fill out describing your Christian experience and beliefs.

-Sometime after your registration is complete, you'll be sent an email announcement about an orientation phone chat/webinar to take place between January 10th and January 31st (session 1) or August 10th and August 31st (session 2).
+Sometime after your registration is complete, you'll be sent an email announcement about an orientation video chat to take place between January 10th and January 31st.

-Also in January (session 1) or August (session 2), you will upload an introduction video of yourself (4-6 minutes), so we may all get to know you a little and so you may practice uploading before assignments will be due.
+Also in January, you will upload in Facebook and Moodle, an introduction video of yourself (4-6 minutes), so we may all get to know you a little and so you may practice uploading before assignments will be due.

 There will be a private Facebook page where you may communicate and share with others who are also going through the programs.
 Since you will be watching and commenting on their assignment videos anyway, this is a wonderful way to get to know each other.
 This is a place where life-long friendships are established.
 It fosters tremendous fellowship and support.

-The program will go according to a calendar year, beginning January 10th and ending October 24th (session 1) or beginning August 10th and ending May 24th (session 2).
-No students will be allowed to join this year's program if they register after December 31st (session 1) or July 31st (session 2).
-All must be registered on or before December 31st (session 1) or July 31st (session 2).
+The program will go according to a calendar year, beginning January 10th and ending October 24th.
+No students will be allowed to join this year's program if they register after December 10th at the latest.
+All must be registered on or before December 10th.
 If you can not register by then, we will ask that you kindly wait until the next session or the following year to register.
 If you do register anytime after the cutoff date for a session, you will automatically be considered a student for the following session.

-While there is a weekly guideline, all assignments must be turned in monthly, during each month as the course outline will show.
-It is imperative that all assignments be turned in on time.
-A $15 late fee (due upon receipt) will be imposed for any month where an assignment may be late.
+While there is a weekly (strongly suggested) guideline, all assignments must be turned in monthly, during each month as the course outline will show.
+It is helpful and important that all assignments be turned in on time (even ahead of time).

-If you register early (before December 31st for session 1 or July 31st for session 2), you are more than welcome to begin studying all the books and DVD's and writing one page essays (around 200-400 words).
+If you register early (before December 10th), you are more than welcome to begin studying all the books and videos and writing one page essays (around 200-400 words).
 However, please store them in a folder on your computer and turn them in when they are due.
 These essays will be about what you will have read or seen, so I can tell you will have thoroughly studied the material.
-Please note, though, we will not be sending you all the specific assignments (with due dates), Facebook page, chat number, etc. until on or around January 10th (session 1) or August 10th (session 2), in case there needs to be any changes made to the curriculum.
+Please note, though, we will not be sending you all the specific assignments (with due dates), Facebook page, etc. until on or around January 10th, in case there needs to be any changes made to the curriculum.